roopeak/library/README.md

 # library
-This project is a part of The Odin Project.
+This project is a part of The Odin Project Javascript path.